JeNeSuisPasDave/AdventOfCode-2025/notes.md

 **07:05**

 I'm not seeing the problem.
 I created a list of all pairings, sorted by distance, and manually checked the building of circuits.
 I never get 5,4,2,2; I always get more 2-box circuits and never get a 4 for the second largest circuit.

+**08:13**

+Figured it out.
+If each of the junction boxes in a pair are in different existing circuits, then merge the circuits.
+Feh.
+That was in my original code, but I removed it at some early point.